lixinran1523/lixinran1523.github.io/RESEARCH_EXPERIENCE_README.md

 # Research Experience Section Usage Guide

 ## Overview

-I have added a new "Research Experience" section to your Jekyll academic website for showcasing your research projects and publications.
+This "Research Experience" section showcases Li Xinran's undergraduate research projects and publications during her statistics studies at University of Science and Technology of China (2022-2026).

 ## New Files and Features